ytorres1/INST326-groupblue/README.md

 **Annotated bibliography**
 - all sources used to develop our project.
 For each source, explain how we used the source.
+“Pandas.DataFrame.Loc#.”
+Pandas.DataFrame.Loc - Pandas 2.0.1 Documentation, pandas.pydata.org/docs/reference/api/pandas.DataFrame.loc.html.
+Accessed 11 May 2023.
+- This source was used to better understand how to use .loc to properly split up dataframes using pandas.

 **Attribution Table**
 | Method/function | Primary Author | Techniques Demonstrated |